 Storyline – 8/10

-The story of Darkwatch centres on an outlaw named Jericho Cross, who is a member of an ancient vampire slaying order named the Darkwatch.
+The story of Darkwatch centers on an outlaw named Jericho Cross, who is a member of an ancient vampire-slaying order named the Darkwatch.
 After investigating a train heist, he unknowingly releases the order’s greatest enemy; a vampire named Lazarus Malkoth.
 After being bitten by Lazarus, Jericho realizes he will soon become a vampire, and depending on the player’s actions throughout the game, he will either struggle for his redemption or descent into darkness.
 Plot twists throughout this game also make for something particularly interesting and something unlike many other game stories seen prior.
-The voice acting also goes above and beyond, featuring industry icons, such as Jennifer Hale and one of my personal favourites, Michael Bell.
+The voice acting also goes above and beyond, featuring industry icons, such as Jennifer Hale and one of my personal favorites, Michael Bell.

 Originality – 9/10